habibkam/azure-api-management-api-proxy/README.md

 ### Local

-Build and debug the web api locally.
+Build and deploy the web api locally.
 You can use an app like Postman to test the endpoints.

 ### Public